The methodology

 Technical Foundation

 Covers the structural signals that make a site machine-readable: metadata completeness, structured data presence, canonical tags, performance signals, and content quality markers.
-This pillar holds the largest number of criteria and carries 40% of the scoring ceiling.
+At 45% of the scoring ceiling, this pillar carries the highest individual weight in the assessment and the broadest criteria coverage, making site performance here the greatest single determinant of the PARSE Score.

 Actionable Handshake

 Covers access and permission signals: robots.txt configuration, llms.txt adoption, authentication handling, and navigation clarity for automated agents.
-This pillar holds all Critical fault types.
-A Critical fault overrides the calculated score regardless of everything else and forces a Digitally Anonymous verdict.
-Carries 35% of the ceiling.
+It carries 20% of the scoring ceiling, reflecting a focused fault set, and operates as the verdict gate: a Critical fault here bypasses the weighted calculation entirely and assigns a Digitally Anonymous verdict regardless of performance elsewhere.

 Limitations and caveats